 For example, when referring to:

-- myopia, use “short-sightedness”
+Myopia, use “short-sightedness”

-- hyperopia or hypermetropia, use “long-sightedness”
+Hyperopia or hypermetropia, use “long-sightedness”

-- presbyopia, use “the need for reading glasses”
+Presbyopia, use “the need for reading glasses”

-- emetropia, use “refractive error”
+Ametropia, use “refractive error”

-- emmetropia, use “normal vision”
+Emmetropia, use “normal vision”

 Due to regulations and search engine marketing blacklisting that prohibits their use in paid advertising, use brand names and generic names for SEO and use the generic name for paid landing pages.